U-C-S/Hurl/README.md

 ## Why and what?

 Sometimes you might want to open a link in a browser of your choice, instead of the default one.
 Hurl lets you choose the browser each time you click a link (links outside of browsers).
 So naturally, it acts as default browser to do that.
-Hurl can also be powered up with a _browser extension_ to let you open a browser tab in a different browser.

 - Modern Windows UI with multiple customization options
 - Supports adding custom browser configuration with Launch Arguments
 - Rules to automatically open a browser without prompting
 - Settings application to manage all the features (beta)
-- Web Extension to open browser tabs in Hurl (experimental)
+- A Web Extension to open browser tabs in Hurl (experimental)
-- ...more to come
+- ... and more to come

 <p align="center">
   <img width="720" src="/Docs/Images/HurlMainWindow.png" />